Skip to Content

 Cruise Director Adam Onboard The Marella Discovery

-It was actually Adam who helped organize an event onboard where I shaved my head to raise money for charity
+It was actually Adam who helped organise an event onboard where I shaved my head to raise money for charity

-Below is a photo of me and Adam just before the shave.
-This isn’t something that’s a normal responsibility of a cruise director but Adam put me at ease instantly and did a fabulous job!
+This isn’t something that’s a normal responsibility of a cruise director, but Adam put me at ease instantly and did a fabulous job!

 I’m sure Adam would agree this was one of the stranger days he’s had at work….